How to Renew New York Medicaid

 Request a fair hearing by calling the OTDA hearing line at 1-800-342-3334, writing to your local DSS, or submitting online.
 Free legal assistance is available through New York Legal Aid and other nonprofit legal services organizations.

 If you no longer qualify for Medicaid because your income rose, check whether you qualify for New York's Essential Plan (139%–250% FPL, $0–$20/month).
-Apply at nystateofhealth.ny.gov — the same portal handles both programs.
-You may have continuous coverage without a gap.
+Apply at nystateofhealth.ny.gov — the same portal handles both programs, and you may have continuous coverage without a gap.